 The BnM Fuels pension scheme is closed to future accrual with effect from June 2013.
 An approved funding proposal for Group contributions of €2.3 million was agreed with all parties with annual payments until December 2023.
-Included in other accruals (Note 16) is an additional liability of €0.4m (2021: €0.4m) which has been recognised over and above the IAS 19 liability in accordance with the accounting requirements of IAS 19 and IFRIC 14.
+Included in other accruals (Note 16) is an additional liability of €0.4m (2022: €0.4m) which has been recognised over and above the IAS 19 liability in accordance with the accounting requirements of IAS 19 and IFRIC 14.

-The Group expects to pay €3.8 million in contributions to its defined benefit plans in the year ended 29 March 2023.
+The Group expects to pay €3.8 million in contributions to its defined benefit plans in the year ending 27 March 2024.